Coronavirus: Indians turn to social media in search of oxygen, beds | DW | 30.04.2021

 Dozens of hospitals in cities such as New Delhi and Mumbai have run short of the gas this month, sending relatives of patients scrambling for oxygen cylinders, sometimes in vain.

-Oxygen therapy is crucial for severe COVID patients with hypoxaemia — when oxygen levels in the blood are too low.
+Oxygen therapy is crucial for severe COVID patients with hypoxemia — when oxygen levels in the blood are too low.

 Liquid oxygen at very low temperatures has to be transported in cryogenic tankers to distributors, which then convert it into gas for filling cylinders.
 But India is short of cryogenic tankers.

-The Indian government has now directed most oxygen industrially produced in the country towards the healthcare system.
+The Indian government has now directed most oxygen industrially produced in the country toward the health care system.
 It has also launched "oxygen express" trains to ship the gas from production units to locations that need it nationwide.

 However, authorities have been widely criticized for their slow response in tackling the problem.
-Hashtags such as "Resign Modi" and "Modi Made Disaster" have been trending on social media.
+Hashtags such as "Resign Modi" and "Modi Made Disaster" have been trending on social media, referring to Prime Minister Narendra Modi.

-Furthermore, scarce resources and stocks running out have led to the emergence of a black market.
-Drugs such as Remdesivir are being sold at 20 times their original prices, reported the Hindustan Times newspaper.
+Furthermore, scarce resources and dwindling stocks have led to the emergence of a black market.
+Drugs such as remdesivir are being sold at 20 times their original prices, reported the Hindustan Times newspaper.

 "People are going to dealers with 200,000 to 300,000 rupees ($2,700-$4,000) in a suitcase," a source told the national daily.